 Federal Work Study and Campus Employment

-Preference for campus employment is given to early applicants based on need.
+Preference for federal work study is given to students who file the FAFSA prior to July 1, and is based on need.
 Earnings are based upon hours worked, up to $2,000 per year.
 Click here for more information.

 To search and apply for scholarships through outside organizations, click here.
 These scholarships are generally available on a year-to-year basis.